MWestberg3/cs1440-text-tools/doc/Plan.md

           * for loop in range of 10
             * print a single line

+  * wc(args):
+    * determine amount of files
+    * set variable for numberOfLines = 0
+    * set variable for numberOfWords = 0
+    * set variable for numberOfCharacters = 0
+    * if there is only one argument run:
+      * safe check
+        * open file by lines
+        * assign opened file to variable (readContent)
+        * for i loop in the range of new variable
+          * add one to the numberOfLines variable
+        * convert readContent to string
+        * split string by white space
+        * assign
+        * print numberOfLines
+        *
+    * else if there is more than one:
+    * otherwise:

       * tail(args):
         * if statement for if there is a "-n"
           * figure out 'tailer' value
           * splice to only have files to open
           * for loop in range of the new files
             * safe check
               * open the file
               * reverse the file
               * only take the 'tailer' value
               * reverse back
               * print one line in 'tailer' at a time
         *

 ## Phase 3: Implementation *(15%)*